patibandasriya/Design-and-Analysis-of-Si-Based-Heterojunction-Solar-Cell/README.md

 ## Chapter 2: Literature Review

-This chapter summarizes research on the design and optimization of silicon/aluminium gallium arsenide (Si/AlGaAs) heterojunction solar cells[cite: 75, 77].
+This chapter summarizes research on the design and optimization of silicon/aluminium gallium arsenide (Si/AlGaAs) heterojunction solar cells.
 Key inferences from the literature include:

-* Exploration of design principles and optimization strategies to achieve enhanced efficiency and photon-electron harvesting in Si/AlGaAs heterojunction solar cells[cite: 77].
+* Exploration of design principles and optimization strategies to achieve enhanced efficiency and photon-electron harvesting in Si/AlGaAs heterojunction solar cells.
-*Investigation into the impact of doping profile optimization on performance, emphasizing strategies to improve carrier mobility and reduce recombination losses[cite: 80].
+*Investigation into the impact of doping profile optimization on performance, emphasizing strategies to improve carrier mobility and reduce recombination losses.
-* Analysis of AlGaAs as an effective interlayer in silicon/GaAs heterojunction cells, showing enhanced performance[cite: 83].
+* Analysis of AlGaAs as an effective interlayer in silicon/GaAs heterojunction cells, showing enhanced performance.
-* Review of innovations in Si-AlGaAs designs, summarizing key advancements[cite: 86].
+* Review of innovations in Si-AlGaAs designs, summarizing key advancements.
-*Study of the influence of AlGaAs thickness on performance, focusing on proper adjustments for improved efficiency[cite: 89].
+*Study of the influence of AlGaAs thickness on performance, focusing on proper adjustments for improved efficiency.

 ---